 For your convenience, we offer vegetarian (meat-free), gluten-free, and dairy-free options for each meal.
-To see the options that will be served, please review the nutritional information.
+To see the options that will be served, please review the menu.

 Changes an cancellations are allowed up to 2 days in advance.
 If you will be away on vacation or have a planned absence, please cancel your lunch order.